bosonprotocol/reference-frontend/README.md

 ---
 ### Run
-To run the app, execute the following commands from the root directory:
+To run the frontend app connected to the official backend, execute the following commands from the root directory:

 ```shell script
 npm install